yy-tromb/yy-battery-notifier-rs/README.md

 # This field defines notification method (notifier crate).
 # Options now: "TauriWinrtToast"(default), "WinrtToastReborn"

+mode_names = [""]
+# Optional field
+# This field defines order of mode.
+# Normally, the order of written in file is unsaved because of using hash.
+# The mode not written in this field will be added to position later than modes written in this field.
+# The mode not defined notifications will not be added to modes list.

 initial_mode = ""
 # Optional field
 # This field defines mode (name of mode) to use initially.